Bootstrap:Data Science 🖼Show image

 In Bootstrap:Data Science, students form their own questions about the world around them, analyze data using multiple methods, and write a research paper about their findings.
 The module covers functions, looping and iteration, data visualization, linear regression, and more.
 Social studies, science, and business teachers can utilize this module to help students make inferences from data.
-Math teachers can use this module to introduce foundational concepts in statistics, and it is aligned to the Data standards in CS Principles.
+Math teachers can use this module to introduce foundational concepts in statistics, and it is aligned to National and State Standards for Mathematics, the Next Generation Science Standards, and the Data standards in CS Principles.

 The final project in Bootstrap:Data Science can be used as the Create Task for AP CS Principles!